jasonpereira96/fynd-backend/docs/scalability.md

 ## Searching the database

 Currently the search API only supports searching by name and director.
 However users may come to expect more features from search.
-We could then support search criteria like top 10, bottom 10, filter by score greater than, etc.
+We could then support search criteria like top 10, bottom 10, filter by score greater than, etc. The application server’s codebase would have to be extended to support such search queries.
 If search becomes a big priority, then Elasticsearch (link) provides an excellent out of the box solution for searching.
 It provides queries with ranking as well as full-text search.